 Nearly every “great” composer has written art songs.
 Franz Schubert is the towering figure in this genre, with over 600 songs (Lieder) in his catalog.
 Robert Schumann, Johannes Brahms, Giuseppe Verdi, Claude Debussy, Benjamin Britten, and Leonard Bernstein are other examples of composers who have been friends of the solo singer.
 There are hundreds of composers, and thousands of songs, to be heard.

 Historically, the song recital has been a quiet cousin of the grander traditions of opera, symphony, and oratorio.
 It is a comparatively modest affair, featuring one or a few singers, a pianist, and perhaps an occasional collaborating instrumentalist.
 Like chamber music concerts by string quartets or piano trios, song recitals occupy a certain “niche” for musical audiences.
-The beauties of the art song repertory may also take some time to perceive and appreciate.
-A song recital won’t draw a sizeable audience unless it is sung by a major opera star, known concert singer, or recent major competition winner.
-There are a few reasons for this, but perhaps the most important is that an art song’s DNA is the words.
-And those words are often in a language other than that of the audience.
+Perhaps the most important feature of a song recital is that its draws its inspiration from music and words.

 The singer’s voice and pianist’s keys are the primary ways we beguile listeners.
 But in art song, the voice also serves a poet and a story.
 So while we do not neglect songs in Italian, German, French, and other languages, Spacious Vision leans toward programming songs in English for our American audiences.
 We want our listeners to directly connect to both the music and the words.